 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
-The Company's Managing Director assesses the financial performance and position of the Company, and makes strategic decision and has been identified as the chief operating decision maker.
-The Company's primary business segment is reflected based on principal business activities carried on by the Company.
-The company is operating under a single segment i.e., "Dairy Products- comprising Ghee, Milk Powder, Whey powder and Dairy whitener" and therefore there are no reportable segments as per IND AS-108 "Segment Reporting" issued under section 133 of Companies Act 2013 read with Companies (Indian Accounting Standards) rules 2015.
+The Group's Managing Director assesses the financial performance and position of the Group, and makes strategic decision and has been identified as the chief operating decision maker.
+The Group's primary business segment is reflected based on principal business activities carried on by the Group.
+The group is operating under a single segment i.e., "Dairy Products - comprising Ghee, Milk Powder, Whey powder and Dairy whitener" and therefore there are no reportable segments as per IND AS-108 "Operating Segments" issued under section 133 of Companies Act 2013 read with Companies (Indian Accounting Standards) Rules 2015.